prasadmhaskar/prasadmhaskar/README.md

 👋 Hi, I’m Prasad,
 Backend Engineer specializing in Scalable Java Systems
 ----
-I spent 3.5 years mastering operational execution in a service enterprise before transitioning into full-stack backend engineering.
-For the past 11 months, I have been in a self-imposed **Engineering Residency**, focusing on building production-grade, secure, and resilient architectures.
+After 3.5 years of leading operational workflows in a service enterprise, I transitioned into software engineering through a self-imposed, high-intensity **Backend Residency**.
+I focus on building production-grade systems that prioritize security, observability, and resiliency.
 ------

 🛠️ Technical Arsenal: